prime-jd/react-js/05_viteReact/README.md

 # HOOKS USING TO CREATE PROJECT

 # 1. useState()
-A javascript library for building user Interface.
+A javascript library for building user Interface.</br>
 Used to integrate state variables to functional components.